ank-kumar/demo-linuxkit-infrakit/README.md

   ```

 > **Note**
-> There is a potential error when pushing the final manifest. amd64 image is
+> On linux, be sure to not use any docker-credentials-helper since the
-> still pushed and available on the dockerhub
+> tool will look at the base64 encoded user/password in ~/.docker/config.json

 ldap package accepts following parameters (as env variables):